yicharlieyi/Advanced_Shadow_Techniques/README.md

-#  CSC 562 Course Project - Advanced Shadow Algorithms
+#  CSC 562 Course Project - Advanced Shadow Techniques

 This repo branch contains the code for project in nc state cg class 2025.